aniri15/Null_Space-Control_on_Franka/README.md

 # Set up

-Repo is implemenated in system **Ubuntu 20.04**, other packages please check the requirement file.
+Repo is implemented in system **Ubuntu 20.04**, other packages please check the requirement file.

 # Implementation